 The market price of our common stock, like that of the securities of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
-During the twelve months proceeding September 28, 2001, the market price of our common stock has ranged from \$7.875 to
+During the twelve months preceding October 30, 2001, the market price of our common stock has ranged from \$7.88 to \$22.30 per share.

-\$18.05 per share.
 The market price can be affected by many factors, including, for example, fluctuations in our operating results, announcements of collaborations, clinical trial results, technological innovations or new drug products being developed by us or our competitors, governmental regulation, regulatory approval, developments in patent or other proprietary rights, public concern regarding the safety of our drugs and general market conditions.